The Sack of Milan

 The Main Narrative

 By the siege's final phase, Milan's situation had become desperate.
-Majorianus organized a last-ditch sortie that briefly broke through the Hunnic lines, but the counterattack was ultimately contained.
+Majorianus organized a last-ditch sortie that briefly broke through the Hunnic lines, but the counterattack was contained.
 When the city's northern wall finally fell, the fighting became street-by-street, building-by-building.

 Consequences and Impact